Division of Certified Public Accounting

 A petition for a declaratory statement may only be used to resolve questions or doubts as to how the statutes, rules or orders may apply to the petitioner’s particular circumstances.
 A declaratory statement is not the appropriate means for determining the conduct of another person or for obtaining a policy statement of general applicability from the BOA.

 Section 120.565, Florida Statutes, and 28.105, Florida Administrative Code, set forth the requirements for filing a petition for declaratory statement from the BOA.
 A petition for declaratory statement should be mailed to the BOA at: 240 NW 76th Drive, Suite A, Gainesville, Florida, 32607-6656.
 Once received, the board office will file the petition with the Department of Business and Professional Regulation Agency Clerk’s Office for processing.
-Petitions must be noticed in the Florida Administrative Weekly before they can be placed on the board’s agenda.
+Petitions must be noticed in the Florida Administrative Register before they can be placed on the board’s agenda.

 In the past, the BOA utilized informal opinions to provide guidance in regard to hypothetical situations.
 While the board will no longer be issuing informal opinions, it will continue to respond to written questions, when appropriate.